hjr37/CP-SLAM/README.md

 - Four single-agent trajectories.
 Each contains 1500 RGB-D frames.
 - Four two-agent trajectories.
 Each  is divided into 2 portions, holding 2500 frames, with the exception of Office-0 which includes 1950 frames per part.
+- Two pre-trained NetVLAD models for the loop detection module.
 </p>

 # Installation